ThijsBrandhorst/Meal-Madness/README.md

 - **Multiplayer Mode**: Join with up to 3 friends or dive into a random lobby for an even more exciting experience.

 ## Installation
-1. Acess this website and download the MealMadness.zip, https://thijsbrandhorst.github.io/XpowerDevelopment/
+1. Clone the project.
-2. Extract the game files from the zip and launch the .exe file.
+2. Open the project in Unity and install the nessecary packages.
-3. Wait for the game to start and enjoy playing Meal Madness!
+3. Click play and enjoy Meal Madness!

 ## How to Play